Updated: Oct 27, 2022

 When I first bought my Jeep in early 2016, I had owned several off-road vehicles before, but nothing new that I needed to care for, as it also served as a daily driver.
-As I used it, and met up with Virgil, I realized if I was going to start doing more long range trips, living out of the Jeep, I would want more storage.
+As I used it, and met up with other overlanding folks, I realized if I was going to start doing more long range trips, living out of the Jeep, I would want more storage.
 Only problem is, I had no desire to buy all sorts of things for it, and figured I could probably build them; even if they weren’t pretty, it only needed to work for me.
 Growing up, my mother taught me how to use a sewing machine to fix some hockey gear briefly, and my wife had just got a new machine for Christmas.
 So, while shopping for curtain material for my wife, I asked a lady at the fabric store what I would use to make a hockey bag and explained to her what I wanted to try.
 She thought my ideas were pretty interesting and sent me on my way with a few yards of material.

 Before my wife left for a weekend to visit family, she showed me how to thread her sewing machine (real basics here).
 So that weekend I sat down with an idea (and a case of beer) for a overhead storage system to hold my CB radio and winch controller, as well as something to wrap around my sun visor to store paperwork, notepads and pens.
 After an entire day of messing around, going out to the driveway to measure, breaking needles and cursing, I had the ugliest visor panel organizer possible.
 A few more attempts and it wasn’t too bad.
 After a couple weekends I made some that actually functioned and didn’t look too bad.
 Showing them to some Jeep friends, it seemed I may have stumbled onto a hidden ability (work in progress) that could be made into a small business.
 As I spent countless hours researching sewing machines, thread, needles, material composition, etc etc, I finally found a very old industrial straight stitch machine and really stepped up my game.
 Soon I figured out how to create templates to reproduce the same design reliably, and nailed down a few good suppliers of bulk material and supplies.
-Over the next couple of years I designed the visor panel organizer, overhead storage system, head rest fire extinguisher mount (which actually came to be when someone asked me to design a way for him to mount one in his Honda Civic of all things), and the original spare tire bag, or GARB as it became known (I’m now on version 3.1).
+Over the next couple of years I designed the visor panel organizer, overhead storage system, head rest fire extinguisher mount (which actually came to be when someone asked me to design a way for him to mount one in his Honda Civic of all things), and the spare tire bag, or GARB as it became known (I’m now on version 3.1).

 My Development through NBX: